 Meet the teachers

 My dancing career began at the age of three!
 I first took Irish dancing lessons and then between the ages of seven and twenty one, I trained in ballet, tap and modern stage jazz, taking a plethora of examinations under the NCDTA syllabus until I qualified as a teacher in 2015 (Associate Member of the NCDTA).
 Throughout this time I gained a large amount of experience performing in amateur shows, short films, music videos and fundraisers.
-I was also accepted for a weeks intensive studying contemporary dance and the Alexander technique at Dance City, Newcastle and a three day workshop with Rambert Dance Company.
+I was also accepted for a weeks intensive studying contemporary dance and the Alexander technique at Dance City, Newcastle and a workshop with Rambert Dance Company.

 Additionally I honed my choreographic skills by choreographing shows (Joseph and the Amazing Technicolor Dreamcoat, Wizard of Oz and Grease) at the High School I previously attended, as well as my own fundraiser, A Night To Remember.
 In 2013 I trained at the West End Stage Summer School at the Guildhall Drama School in London, working with West End professionals and culminating in a performance of Sister Act at Her Majesty's Theatre.